CiscoSE/Catalyst-Telemetry/README.md

     cd DNA-Telemetry/
     docker-compose build
    ```

+3. _[Optional]_ If you wish to add your own DNAC or SD-WAN instance, please edit the .env file.

-3. Start all the containers in the background (-d).
+4. Start all the containers in the background (-d).
 Grafana and InfluxDB will
    be automatically configured.
    ```
     docker-compose up -d